bbc/vc2_conformance/docs/source/user_guide/generating_test_cases.rst

 cases are written.
 This can be changed using the ``--output <path>`` argument.
 The ``--verbose`` option may be used to keep track of progress.

+If only test cases for an encoder are required, the ``--encoder-only`` option may be given.
+Alternatively if only decoder test cases are needed ``--decoder-only`` may be used.
+By default, test cases are generated for both encoders and decoders.

 Before any test cases are generated, the test case generator internally generates and then validates a simple test stream for each column of the codec features table.
 This step ensures that the codec features specified are not in